nickwan/2018ncaa/README.md

 # bot__wan's 2018 NCAA bracket
 ![@bot__wan's bracket](Capture.PNG)
 Me and Crystal trained an ensemble method on all of the 2018 season, across all teams, to predict winners of the NCAA Men's Basketball Tournament this year.
-We streamed this live and you can view the broadcast on our [Twitch channel](https://www.twitch.tv/videos/238511605)
+We streamed this live and you can view the broadcast on our [Twitch channel (**video here**)](https://www.twitch.tv/videos/238511605)
 ## A few crappy things in the data
 So the datasets are split -- one is a full one but has errors, and the other is the supplement.
 Didn't have too much time in-stream to go back and merge these two sets, but the notebook will do that for you in the top cells.